Power-of-$d$ Choices Load Balancing in the Sub-Halfin Whitt Regime: Results and Insights

-In this case, the queue lengths are asymptotically infinite, which corresponds to infinite delay.
-As discussed before, such a behavior is qualitatively similar to that of JSQ in the super slowdown regime.

 To summarize, we characterize the limiting steady-state behavior of the stochastic model in Theorem \ref{theo: informal}.
 Based on this, we show that different orders of delays can emerge depending on the choice of $d$.
 In particular, zero-delay for $d \geq n^\gamma \log n$, finite-delay for polynomial $d(n)$, and infinite delay for poly-log $d(n)$.
-Such a phase transition is reminiscent to the phase transition of JSQ as the load increases from mean field to the classical heavy traffic regime.
-We conclude this section by presenting two theorems characterizing matching high probability lower and upper bounds on $\BFs$.
-Taken together, these two theorems gives us Theorem \ref{theo: informal}. \begin{theorem} Consider the same setup as Theorem \ref{theo: informal}.
-Then, there exists $n_{LB} \in \bbZ_+$ such that for all $n \geq n_{LB}$, we have
+Such a phase transition is reminiscent of the phase transition of JSQ as the load increases from the mean field to the classical heavy traffic regime.
+To summarize, we characterize the limiting steady-state behavior of the stochastic model in Theorem \ref{theo: informal}.
+Based on this, we show that different orders of delays can emerge depending on the choice of $d$.
+In particular, zero-delay for $d \geq n^\gamma \log n$, finite-delay for polynomial $d(n)$, and infinite delay for poly-log $d(n)$.
+Such a phase transition is reminiscent of the phase transition of JSQ as the load increases from the mean field to the classical heavy traffic regime.

+\textbf{Phase Transition as $\gamma$ varies:} It is well known \cite{vvedenskaya_power_of_2, mitzenmacher_power_of_d} that the queue length under the power of $d$ choices for $d \geq 2$ is approximately $\Theta(\log \log n/\log d)$ for the mean field regime, i.e. $\gamma = 0$.
+On the other hand, we show that the queue lengths are $m = \Theta(\gamma \log n/\log d)$ when $\gamma > 0$.
+In particular, we observe a phase transition in the queue length behavior as the value of $\gamma$ moves from $0$ to $>0$.
+In other words, as the value of $\gamma$ increases, the arrival rate increases resulting in a higher load on the system, which results in larger queue lengths.